Throughout Switzerland in September, alpine descents are events that are fun to watch until the cows come home.

 Taking public transportation is encouraged, especially because they close the roads for the parade usually.
 There are sometimes also parking areas available where you can then walk or take a shuttle bus in; the festival website provides information about the parking situation.
 And if you don’t want to worry about lines, pack a snack/lunch and drink.

 All in all, it was a fun experience for the family!
 If you want to catch one in the fall, you can check out MySwitzerland‘s site for any that are upcoming.
-(If you search for it, you can find it under the terms Alpabzugs, Alpabfahrts, Alp Processions, Désalpes or Cow Parades.)
+(If you search for the alpine descents online, you can find them under terms like Alpabzugs, Alpabfahrts, Alp Processions, Désalpe or Cow Parades.)